francistyron/50_Days_SQL_Challenge/README.md

 - Perform department-wise ranking of employees
 - Identify top performers based on average performance rating
 - Find top 3 employees based on salary ranking

+## Day 22: SQL Tasks (Window Functions – Department Analysis)
+### Tasks Completed
+- Show each employee with average salary of their department
+- Show total salary of each department for every employee
+- Show average performance rating of each department